blakedrumm/SupportArticles-docs/support/system-center/scom/troubleshoot-event-2115-related-performance-problems.md

    - Assign the Data Warehouse Report Deployment Account to the Data Warehouse Report Deployment Account profile.
    - Assign the Data Warehouse SQL Server Authentication Account to the Data Warehouse SQL Server Authentication Account profile.

-1. On the management server that generated the alert, restart **OpsMgr Health Service**.
+1. On the management server that generated the alert, restart the **Microsoft Monitoring Agent (HealthService)**.
 1. In the Operations Manager event log on the management server, verify that event ID 31554 events are logged.
 Event ID 31554 indicates that the monitor state has changed to **Healthy**.
 This change resolves the alert.

 ### Scenario 6